KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown to indicate that a command tree is invalid.
 This exception is currently not thrown anywhere in the Entity Framework.

-    throw [System.Data.InvalidCommandTreeException]::New("The exception that is thrown to indicate that a command tree is invalid.
-This exception is currently not thrown anywhere in the Entity Framework.")
+    throw [System.Data.InvalidCommandTreeException]::New('The exception that is thrown to indicate that a command tree is invalid.
+This exception is currently not thrown anywhere in the Entity Framework.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Data.InvalidCommandTreeException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Data.InvalidCommandTreeException.aspx)